-4. (20 points) According to Newton's Law of Cooling, the rate at which an object's temperature changes is proportional to the temperature of the medium into which it is emersed.
-If F(t) denotes the temperature of a cup of instant coffee (initially $212^{\circ}F$), then it can be proven that where T is the air temperature, $68^{\circ}F$, A and k are positive constants, and t is expressed in minutes.
+4. (20 points) According to Newton's Law of Cooling, the rate at which an object's temperature changes is proportional to the difference between the object's temperature and that of the medium into which it is emersed.
+If F(t) denotes the temperature of a cup of instant coffee (initially 212°F), then it can be proven that where T is the air temperature, $68^{\circ}F$, A and k are positive constants, and t is expressed in minutes.